mengbinhao/jack-note/docs/english/NPR.md

   > the language we use affects how we think and who we are

 - 2019.12.18
-  - exclusive adj | exclusion n
+  - exclusive adj | exclusion n | exclusionary adj
   - stuffing n | stuff n/v
   - imprison vt
   - transpire v